thm-projects/arsnova-mobile/README.md

 ### Building

-ARSnova consists of two main projects: arsnova-mobile (this repository) and arsnova-backend.
+ARSnova consists of two main projects: ARSnova Mobile (this repository) and ARSnova Backend.
 You have to build both projects separately, in order to work with the mobile client.
-If you need informations regarding the installation of arsnova-backend, please look up the read me at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).
+If you need informations regarding the installation of ARSnova Backend, please look up the read me at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).

 Basically a complete build for both projects is done with:

 	mvn clean install

-When you build ARSnova the first time, please be attentive to build the mobile client **first** and afterwards the server application.

 #### Continuous Build